ohler55/agoo/misc/rails.md

 ### Summary

-Benachmarks are not everything but if they are an important consideration when selecting a web server for Rails or Rack then Agoo clearly has an advantage over the Rack and Rails default.
+Benchmarks are not everything but if they are an important consideration when selecting a web server for Rails or Rack then Agoo clearly has an advantage over the Rack and Rails default.